yandex-maps-unofficial/vue-yandex-map/README.md

 # vue-yandex-maps

 ## Version 2.0 (Maps 3.0)
-Version 2.0 with Yandex Maps 3.0 is in Release Candidate stage, stable and documented.
+Version 2.0 with Yandex Maps 3.0 has been released.
 It's compatible with all of Vue 2, 3, and Nuxt and comes with full official TS support.

-If you start a new project with `vue-yandex-maps`, it is highly recommended to use Version 2.0 instead of 0.xx/1.xx.
+It is highly recommended to use Version 2.0 instead of 0.xx/1.xx.

 Please view [version 2.0 documentation](https://yandex-maps-unofficial.github.io/vue-yandex-maps/).